 \section{Conclusions and Open Problems}

-In this paper we investigated the relationship of the classes $B_k$ and $B_\ell^m$ for different values of $k, \ell\in \nz$.
+In this paper, we investigated the relationship between the classes $B_k$ and $B_\ell^m$ for different values of $k, \ell\in \nz$.

-In particular we considered the bend number and the monotonic bend number of complete bipartite graphs.
-We extended the already known result $b(K_{m,n})\leqslant 2m-2$ (see \cite{F}) to the monotonic bend number, i.e.\ we proved $b^m(K_{m,n})\leqslant 2m-2$ for any $3 \leqslant m \leqslant n$, and showed that the upper bound $2m-2$ is attained for smaller values of $n$ in the monotonic case.
+In particular, we considered the bend number and the monotonic bend number of complete bipartite graphs.
+We extended the already known result $b(K_{m,n})\leqslant 2m-2$ (see \cite{F}) to the monotonic bend number, that is we proved $b^m(K_{m,n})\leqslant 2m-2$ for any $3 \leqslant m \leqslant n$, and showed that the upper bound $2m-2$ is attained for smaller values of $n$ in the monotonic case.